jorritfolmer/puppet-splunk/README.md

   - Admin password can be set using its SHA512 hash in the Puppet manifests instead of plain-text.
 4. **Supports any topology.** Single server?
 Redundant multi-site clustering?
 Heavy forwarder in a DMZ?

+## Prerequisites

+1. A running Puppet master
+2. A running repository server with splunk and splunkforwarder packages.
+See below if you need help setting it up.

 ## Quick-start

-Define a single standalone Splunk instance that you can use to index and search, for example with the trial license:
+Define a single standalone Splunk instance on Linux that you can use to index and search, for example with the trial license:

 ![Example 1a](example1.png)